Cyrus and John: Veneration

 Their tomb became a shrine and place of pilgrimage.
-In Coptic Cyrus' name became Difnar, Apakiri, Apakyri, Apakyr; in Arabic, Abaqir, 'Abuqir.
+In Coptic Cyrus' name became Apakiri, Apakyri, Apakyr; in Arabic, Abaqir, 'Abuqir.
 The city of Abu Qir, now a suburb of Alexandria, was named after him.

 At Rome three churches were dedicated to these martyrs, Abbas Cyrus de Militiis, Abbas Cyrus de Valeriis, and Abbas Cyrus ad Elephantum — all of which were transformed afterwards by the vulgar pronunciation into S. Passera, a corruption of Abbas Cyrus.

 In the Eastern Orthodox Church and those Eastern Catholic Churches which follow the Byzantine Rite, Cyrus and John are among the saints who are commemorated during the Liturgy of Preparation in the Divine Liturgy.